+Key Audit Matter How our audit addressed the key audit

+matter

+Critical Accounting Estimates and

+Judgements - Cashflow Projections

+Refer to Note 1 in the Notes to the

+Financial Statements

+The critical accounting actimates ar od Our procedures included amongst others

-Key Audit Matter How our audit addressed the key audit matter Critical Accounting Estimates and Judgements - Cashflow Projections Refer to Note 1 in the Notes to the Financial Statements The critical accounting estimates and judgements of the Group includes assumptions and estimates of cashflow projections.
-Our procedures included, amongst others: Understanding and evaluating the design and implementation of Management's controls over the critical The assumptions and estimates made by Management in the cashflow projections for the Group include but are not limited to, considering conditions specific to the Group including estimated growth in sales of existing and new distribution channels, the timing of cashflows estimating expenses by provisioning for price and volume changes consistent with the forecasted revenues volumes as well as the costs (or savings thereon) associated with the implementation of new business strategies designed to drive revenue growth as projected. accounting assumptions and estimates; Reviewing and challenging the key assumptions and estimates used in the cashflow projections approved by the Directors; Checking the mathematical accuracy of the cashflow projections; Applying sensitivities to Management's cash flow projections to consider the reasonableness of key assumptions and estimates; and Assessing the adequacy of related financial statement disclosures.
-For this reason we consider Critical Accounting Estimates and Judgements, -
+The critical accounting estimates and Our procedures included, amongst others: judgements of the Group includes assumptions and estimates of cashflow projections.

+The assumptions and estimates made by Management in the cashflow projections for the Group include but are not limited to, considering conditions specific to the Group including estimated growth in sales of existing and new distribution channels, the timing of cashflows estimating expenses by provisioning for price and volume changes consistent with the forecasted revenues volumes as well as the costs (or savings thereon) associated with the implementation of new business strategies designed to drive revenue growth as projected.

+For this reason we consider Critical Accounting Estimates and Judgements, -Cashflow Projections, to be a Key Audit Matter.

+- · Understanding and evaluating the implementation design and Management's controls over the critical accounting assumptions estimates; - Reviewing and challenging the key assumptions and estimates used in the cashflow projections approved by the Directors: - Checking the mathematical accuracy of the cashflow projections; - · Applying sensitivities to Management's cash flow projections to consider the reasonableness of key assumptions and estimates: and - Assessing the adequacy of related financial statement disclosures.